snandasena/finding-lane-lines-on-the-road/README.md

 ![](resources/vedio-image-result-multiline.png)

 ### Optimazation and improvements for draw lines

+#### Averaging lane lines
 We can see there are mutiple lines detected for a lane line.
 In our case multiple lane lines are not good to proceed.
 We should come up with an averaged line for that.

+#### Extrapolation lane lines
+Since we are expecting an angular left and right lines, slope of the left must positive and slope of the right must negative.
+And, there are lane lines not detected fully.
+Therefore we should extrapolate the line to cover full lane length.